gulyfish/Input-aware-Factorization-Machine/README.md

 17,045 users on 23,743 items with 49,657 distinct tags.

-## Experimental results for classification tasks
+## Experimental results for the classification task
-Table: Performance comparison of IFM and other predictive models on **Avazu**
+Table 1: Performance comparison of IFM and other predictive models on **Avazu**

 | Model | AUC(%) | Log Loss |